zorksox/zorksox.github.io/index.md

 **Software:**

  *   Experienced in writing software for Windows and Android platforms
- *   8+ years experiences with Unity3D
+ *   10+ years experiences with Unity3D
- *   Unreal Engine
  *   Android Studio
  *   Cuda

 **Procedural Asset Creation:**

  *   Creator of the Unity asset “Trees Like A Breeze”, which is a tool allowing level designers to easily place vast amounts of terrain trees in a procedural manner.
 Features include spherical occlusion zones, noise scaling, slope and water level awareness.
- *   Experienced in procedural texture creation with Genetica and Unity's Shader Graph.
+ *   Highly experienced with Shader Graph.
- *   Landscape generation with World Machine.

 <h1 style="font-size: 50px" style="color: #159957">Work Experience</h1>